asynkron/website/asynkron/content/docs/proto.actor/golang/become.md

 This is accomplished by replacing the method that handles messages inside the actor using `Become` or `BecomeStacked`.
 These methods accept a delegate that will handle the next messages until you decide to replace it again.

-> **Note:**<br /> When you change the actor behavior, the new behaviour will take effect for all subsequent messages until the behaviour is changed again.
-The current message will continue processing with the existing behaviour.
+> **Note:**<br /> When you change the actor behavior, the new behavior will take effect for all subsequent messages until the behavior is changed again.
+The current message will continue processing with the existing behavior.
 You can use [Stashing](Stashing Messages) to reprocess the current message with the new behavior.

 ## API